 The rice paddies are still here, but with a cement "shortcut" that becomes a parking lot of motorbikes and cars during rush hour.

 Prices have increased across the board.
 The high monthly living cost in Canggu will shock expats from Vietnam, Mexico, Turkey, or other low-cost beach destinations.
 However, there are still plenty of geoarbitrage opportunities for Americans coming from the United States.

 Let's add some context to the $1,250 monthly budget.
-The chart below compares a medium-cost city in the US (Portland) vs. the cost of living in Bali.
+The chart below compares a medium-cost city in the US (Portland) vs. the average cost of living in Bali, Indonesia.

 The Top 4 essential costs in the US are housing, food, transportation, and healthcare.
 These 4 expenses make up 68% of the average costs in a major city.

 Total Average Per Month

 HOW DOES THE COST OF LIVING IN CANGGU COMPARE TO OTHER CITIES?

 Page [tcb_pagination_current_page] of [tcb_pagination_total_pages]

 What Kind of Lifestyle Can I Afford On $1250 Per Month?

 Clearing your mind and enjoying $7 massages is one of Canggu's affordable luxuries.